 (4) If no standard or code specifies the minimum height of a subscriber connection for any other area in which there is vehicle traffic, the minimum height of the connection must be 4.9 metres.

-Note The minimum heights in this section are derived from the current AUSTEL Technical Standard TS 009 — Installation Requirements for Customer Cabling (Wiring Rules).
+Note The minimum heights in this section are derived from the current AS/CA s009: 2013 Australian Standards — Installation Requirements for Customer Cabling (Wiring Rules).

 Part 4 Installing a subscriber connection underground: no third parties